This is a comprehensive guide based on using iPad as second monitor with complete information.

 What is Sidecar on macOS and How to use it?

-The sidecar is an feature that comes as build-in on the iOS and macOS that allows both devices users to link devices to share the similar screen.
-Moreover, when its linked the iPad becomes a secondary screen for the Mac with the help of this feature you can easily able to shift apps to your iPad along with orient it to the main Mac screen.
+Moreover, when it’s linked the iPad becomes a secondary screen for the Mac with the help of this feature you can easily able to shift apps to your iPad along with orienting it to the main Mac screen.
 Similar just as you would with any other monitor.

 Mac OS with Sidecar Compatibility:

-These are the Mac OS that support Sidecar feature.
+These are the Mac OS that supports the Sidecar feature.

 - MacBook launched in 2016 or later year.